rbagrov/articles/Django_channels_heroku.md

-## Deploying Django Channels v2 / Django 2.X on Heroku
+## Deploying Django Channels v2 / Django 2.X to Heroku

 ### Terms:
 + Heroku: Platform as a Service a.k.a.
 PaaS